seatable/seatable-api-php/README.md

 * `appendRow(string $tableName, array $row)`
 * `getBaseMetadata()`

+!!! tldr "All Methods"

+     For the full list of functions, please see all public methods of the class [`\SeaTable\SeaTableApi\SeaTableApi`](doc/seatableapi-php.md).

-More functions will be added in the future.
-If you want to get a feeling about the usage of the functions, please have a look at the examples in the `doc` folder.
+     More functions will be added in the future and the documentation improved.

 ## Common Mistakes